 I've put 30x in here as our minimum requirement.
 However, I'd like to have that number closer to 100x.
-What I'm saying is if I'm looking to trade 10 contracts, I want to have at least 300 contracts of open interest.
+In other words, if I'm looking to trade 10 contracts, I want to have at least 300 contracts of open interest.

-If the options don't meet that criteria and I try to get filled on 10 contracts, it's going to be very difficult for me to execute the trade.
+If the options don't meet that criteria and I try to get filled on 10 contracts, it's going to be more difficult for to execute the trade.
 The higher the volume and open interest, the easier it will be to execute the trade quickly and at good prices.